I-EaT Swallowing Research Laboratory Director

 To learn more about the research programs Dr. Malandraki leads, please select the Our Research link on the top of the page.

 Dr. Malandraki is also dedicated to high quality academic and clinical instruction and has been repeatedly recognized for her teaching.
-In the past six years, she has won six departmental teaching awards (five as Outstanding Graduate Instructor and one as Outstanding Undergraduate Instructor), and in 2018 she was awarded the Purdue College of Health and Human Sciences Patsy J. Mellott Teaching Innovation Award.
+Since her joining Purdue (in 2014), she has won seven departmental teaching awards (six as Outstanding Graduate Instructor and one as Outstanding Undergraduate Instructor), and in 2018 she was awarded the Purdue College of Health and Human Sciences Patsy J. Mellott Teaching Innovation Award.

 For her full curriculum vitae (updated twice a year), please click the link below: